July 14, 2023

-Categories: Budgets, Debt Management, Financial Goals, Financial Planning, Financial Security, Investing, Tips
+Categories: Budgets, Debt Management, Financial Goals, Financial Planning, Financial Resources, Financial Security, Financial Wellness, Investing, Tips

 It’s human nature.
 We’re all wired to meet our immediate wants, whether it’s indulging in a tempting bowl of ice cream, spending more time than we planned scrolling through social media, or treating ourselves to an impulse purchase.